Grevillea baueri: Distribution and habitat

 Subspecies asperula grows in heath or open woodland from near Nerriga to near Nowra and the northern edge of the Budawang Range and subsp. baueri is found in woodland and heath between Camden, Picton, Mittagong and Bundanoon in the coastal ranges of south-eastern New South Wales.

+Conservation status

+Grevillea baueri is listed as Vulnerable on the IUCN Red List of Threatened Species.
+It has a limited distribution which is likely severely fragmented and the number of mature individuals, as well as the quality and extent of habitat are declining.

 Use in horticulture

 This species has attractive foliage and flowers although the latter blacken after maturity, which can detract from the overall appearance.
 It is frost hardy in Australia and preferes a position with reasonable drainage and in full sun or partial shade.
 Plants are propagated by cuttings.